 Weather Conditions: A wet trampoline is too slippery for safe jumping.
 Gusty or high winds can cause jumpers to lose control.
-To reduce the chance of injury, use the trampoline only when the weather is good.
+To reduce the chance of injury, use the trampoline during fair weather.

 Access: To prevent access to the trampoline by unsupervised smaller children, the optional access ladder should always be taken away and stored in a safe place when the trampoline is not in use.